 Linchunling Forest Park

-A large park 3km east of Sanya Bay which includes forest-covered hills with a large pavilion at the top offering stunning views of the city and surrounding areas.
+A large park 3km east of Sanya Bay includes forest-covered hills with a large pavilion at the top offering stunning views of the city and surrounding areas.
 There are around 3,000 steps on the round-trip hike, which doesn’t have much shade.
 Beware of cobras!